Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 Age and Gross Motor Skills

 Putting the cuteness factor aside, the end-goal is for your toddler to independently use the ride-on toy and then carry that independence over to a balance bike.
 You don’t want to train your child to climb on a bike and expect someone to push them.
-Our advice is to allow your child as much independence as possible, while also being realistic about a 12-month-old’s abilities.
+Our advice is to allow your toddler as much independence as possible, while also being realistic about a 12-month-old’s abilities.
+Use this pre balance bike stage to your advantage!

 A note about age: If your child is already 18 months old, and definitely if they’re approaching 2, you may want to look at balance bikes instead.
 Not only are ride-on toys generally not the best fit for kids after age 2, but most 2-year-olds are developmentally ready for a balance bike!